-OSHA (the U.S. Department of Labor's Occupational Safety and Health Administration (OSHA) assures the safe and healthful working conditions for working men and women by setting and enforcing standards and providing training, outreach, education, and assistance.
-OSHA requires employers to provide appropriate PPE for workers who could be exposed to blood or other infectious materials (bloodborne pathogens).
+The U.S. Department of Labor's Occupational Safety and Health Administration (OSHA) assures the safe and healthful working conditions for working men and women by setting and enforcing standards and providing training, outreach, education, and assistance.
+OSHA requires employers to provide appropriate PPE for workers who could be exposed to blood or other infectious materials (such as bloodborne pathogens).
 OSHA may also require employers to provide PPE to protect against other hazards at work.
 Although OSHA requires the use of specific equipment, it does not regulate the marketing of these devices nor grant claims of disease prevention.
 OSHA regulations are as follows:

 When there is occupational exposure, the employer shall provide, at no cost to the employee, appropriate personal protective equipment such as, but not limited to, gloves, gowns, laboratory coats, face shields or masks and eye protection, and mouthpieces, resuscitation bags, pocket masks, or other ventilation devices.
 Personal protective equipment will be considered "appropriate" only if it does not permit blood or other potentially infectious materials to pass through to or reach the employee's work clothes, street clothes, undergarments, skin, eyes, mouth, or other mucous membranes under normal conditions of use and for the duration of time which the protective equipment will be used.